xonq/tutorials/repeatmodeler.md

 <br />

 ### Repeat modeling
-build an NCBI database for `RepeatModeler` to reference
+build an NCBI database for `RepeatModeler` to reference.
+Make sure you activate the container as explained above.
 ```
 BuildDatabase -name <NAME> -engine ncbi <YOUR/ASSEMBLY>
 ```